Horace Maynard: Postwar activities

 Maynard attended the National Union Convention in 1866 and was elected to the 39th Congress as an Unconditional Unionist the same year following the readmission of Tennessee into the Union.
 He then served in the 40th, 41st, 42nd and 43rd Congresses as a Republican.
 During the 43rd Congress he acted as chairman of the U.S. House Committee on Banking and Currency.
 In 1868, while serving in Congress, Maynard was appointed to the Tennessee Supreme Court by Governor Brownlow to fill the vacancy created by the resignation of Samuel Milligan.
 Maynard held both offices simultaneously, but his right to do so was challenged in Calloway v.
 Strum, 48 Tennessee (1 Heiskell), 764.
 The court in that case held that Maynard's judicial acts were valid based on the presumption that his acceptance of the Supreme Court appointment constituted a resignation of his congressional office, and that it was up to Congress to address his continued occupation of that office.
 Maynard's name was on the ballot to be nominated for Vice President in the 1872 National Union Republican Convention held in Philadelphia on June 5 and 6.
 Maynard lost and only received 26 total votes.
 All 24 from Tennessee, and 1 each from Alabama and Mississippi.

-Maynard reached the height of his political career in 1873 when he defeated both former President Andrew Johnson and popular West Tennessee politician Benjamin F. Cheatham in the race for Tennessee's at-large congressional district.
+Maynard reached the height of his political career in 1872 when he defeated both former President Andrew Johnson and popular West Tennessee general Benjamin F. Cheatham in the race for Tennessee's 1872 at-large congressional district special election.
 The following year, he ran for Governor of Tennessee as a Republican, but lost to James D. Porter.
 He was appointed Minister to Turkey and served from 1875 to 1880 in that post.
 He was appointed United States Postmaster General in the Cabinet of President Rutherford B. Hayes and served from June 2, 1880 to March 5, 1881.

 Maynard died suddenly from heart disease in Knoxville in 1882, and was buried in Knoxville's Old Gray Cemetery.